List of Winnie-the-Pooh characters: Piglet

-Piglet is Pooh's best friend besides Christopher Robin.
+Piglet (voiced by John Fiedler in 1968–2005, Robie Lester in Disneyland Records, Phil Baron in 1983–1986, Travis Oates in 2005–present, and Nick Mohamed in Christopher Robin) is a domestic pig and Pooh's best friend besides Christopher Robin.
 In the books, he often takes his lead from Pooh unless overcome by fear which occurs more often than not.
 But increasingly through the stories he shows himself to be very brave when faced with a crisis and given sufficient encouragement (usually by Pooh).
 He is fond of "haycorns".
+Piglet moves in with Pooh after giving his house to Owl.